felipesoarws/felipesoarws-site/README.md

-# Portifolio
+# About the Project

-Portfolio created to present my projects, skills and achievements in an organized and visually appealing way.
+This is a portfolio created to present my projects, skills and achievements in an organized and visually appealing way.

-## Demonstration
+## Live Preview

 <a href="https://felipesoarws.vercel.app/">Check here</a>

-## 🚀 About me
+## 🚀 About Me

-I am a developer focused on the front-end area and with skills and knowledge in HTML, s(CSS), JavaScript, React and Tailwind, in addition to currently deepening my knowledge in TypeScript and Node.
+I am a developer focused on the front-end area and with skills and knowledge in HTML, CSS, SCSS, JavaScript, React and Tailwind, in addition to currently deepening my knowledge in TypeScript, Next.js and other stuffs.

-## Stack used
+## Stacks Used

-**Front-end:** React, TalwindCSS, JavaScript
+**Front-end:** React (w/ JavaScript) & TailwindCSS.